-The National Electrical Code requires that all receptacles installed in all 15- and 20-amp 120-volt circuits be grounded, but if your house wiring predates the adoption of this requirement, you don't have to replace your ungrounded receptacles with grounded ones.
-That doesn't have to mean living without grounding protection in your bedroom or kitchen outlet.
-Replacing an ungrounded outlet with a ground fault interrupting receptacle protects you from shocks, but it won't protect your electronic equipment from power surges.
+The National Electric Code requires that all receptacles installed in all 15- and 20-amp, 120-volt circuits be grounded.
+If your house wiring predates the adoption of this requirement, you don't have to replace your ungrounded receptacles with grounded ones.
+That doesn't have to mean living without grounding protection in your bedroom or kitchen outlet, however.
+Replacing an ungrounded outlet with a ground fault current interrupting (GFCI) receptacle protects you from shocks, but it won't protect your electronic equipment from power surges.

 Because the NEC regulations applied only to new construction, homeowners with existing two-conductor wiring weren't required to make changes.
-If you live in an older home, and your outlets have only two wires, your panel may not be grounded.
-In that case, the best course of action -- although an expensive one -- is to upgrade your panel and replace all the two-conductor cables with three-conductor ones.
-You probably don't want to go to that expense just to ground a single outlet, though, and if not, you have a workable option.
-First, though, it's important to consider what you shouldn't do.
+If you live in an older home, and your outlets have no ground wire, your panel may not be grounded.
+In that case, the best course of action — although an expensive one — is to upgrade your panel.
+You probably don't want to go to that expense just to ground a single outlet, though, as you have a workable option.

-Don't replace a two-prong outlet with a three-prong outlet: Simply installing an outlet with a third slot that allows you to plug in your three-pin coffeemaker is illegal and dangerous.
-It doesn't provide grounding, and although you know it isn't grounded, someone else might not and could be injured as a result.
+- Don't replace a two-prong outlet with a three-prong outlet.
+Simply installing an outlet with a third slot that allows you to plug in your three-pin coffeemaker is illegal and dangerous.
+It doesn't provide grounding.
+Although you know it isn't grounded, someone else might not and could be injured as a result.

-Don't ground a grounded outlet to a metal electric box: Connecting the ground wire of a grounded outlet to a metal electrical box will energize the box in the event of a short circuit.
+- Don't ground to the electrical box.
+Connecting the ground wire to a metal electrical box will energize the box in the event of a short circuit.
 The box could overheat and start a fire, or someone could get a shock from touching it.

-A GFI outlet monitors the relationship between the current coming into it and the current leaving, and a breaker trips whenever the difference exceeds a preset limit.
-This provides the same shock and fire prevention that a ground wire provides, but it doesn't protect your electronic equipment from a power surge, because surge protectors work by shunting excess current through the ground wire to earth.
-To replace your two-prong outlet with a GFI:
+A GFCI outlet monitors the relationship between the current coming into it and the current leaving, and a breaker trips whenever the difference exceeds a preset limit.
+This provides the same shock and fire prevention that a ground wire provides.
+It doesn't protect your electronic equipment from a power surge, though, because surge protectors work by shunting excess current through the ground wire to earth.

-Turn off the breaker controlling the outlet circuit and unscrew the outlet from the electrical box.
+When replacing your two-prong outlet with a GFCI, an electrician starts by turning off the breaker controlling the outlet circuit and unscrewing the outlet from the electrical box.
 The rest of the procedure is as follows:

-Disconnect the hot wire -- which is black -- from the existing outlet and connect it to the brass LINE terminal on the GFI.
-It must be connected to this terminal -- not to the LOAD terminal -- or the GFI won't offer any protection.
+- Disconnect the hot wire, which is black, from the existing outlet and connect it to the brass LINE terminal on the GFCI.
+It must be connected to this terminal, not to the LOAD terminal or the GFCI won't offer any protection.